courtneycooksey/RX2024-HTML-101/README.md

 </style>
 ```

-## Learn the Bootstrap Grid System
+## The Grid System Is Defined by Rows and Columns

 ```html
 <div class='row'>